 In actively contested cases with loss mitigation being pursued, typically 3 to 5 years from filing to sale.
 Uncontested cases move faster — 12 to 18 months.
 Active participation is what creates the extended timeline.

-New Jersey has a statewide foreclosure mediation program — one of the most comprehensive in the country.
-Homeowners who respond to the complaint and request mediation have access to a court-supervised negotiation process with the servicer.
-The mediation program is administered through the New Jersey Courts and provides a structured environment for modification negotiations with a neutral mediator facilitating the process.
+New Jersey's statewide foreclosure mediation program under N.J.S.A.
+2A:50-58 is one of the most comprehensive in the country.
+Homeowners who respond to the complaint and request mediation have access to a court-supervised negotiation process.
+The program is administered through the New Jersey Courts and provides a structured environment for modification negotiations with a neutral mediator facilitating the process.
+Mandatory referral applies to owner-occupied residential properties.

-New Jersey foreclosure sales are conducted by the county sheriff — called a sheriff's sale.
+New Jersey foreclosure sales are conducted by the county sheriff — the sheriff's sale.
 The sale is publicly noticed and conducted at the county courthouse.
 After the sale, the winning bidder must wait 10 days during which the borrower has a right to redeem by paying the full sale price plus costs.
 After the 10-day period, the deed is delivered and title transfers.
+Deficiency judgments after a New Jersey foreclosure sale are governed by N.J.S.A.
+2A:50-2 with a 3-month statute of limitations and a fair market value defense; this is a real but limited exposure that a successful 12 C.F.R. § 1024.41 modification eliminates entirely.
+(For VA-guaranteed borrowers: the legacy VASP program terminated May 1, 2025 under VA Circular 26-25-2; the VA Home Loan Program Reform Act, H.R.
+1815, was signed July 30, 2025 establishing a 25%/30% partial claim cap, but the program is not yet fully operational as of 2026 — veterans rely on standard 38 C.F.R. § 36.4350 et seq. servicing requirements and the VA regional loan center.)

 Use New Jersey's Extraordinary Timeline to Reach a Real Resolution